MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/2-Exercise-1.md

       `// Use the Graph API to search for users by their display name.`

-2. In the next line of code, replace `path` with the following API path:
+2. In the next line of code, replace `PATH` with the following API path:

      ```TypeScript
      /users?$search="displayName:${searchQuery}"&$count=true